Education

 In his local community, Rabbi Dorff has been deeply involved with Jewish Family Services, serving as president from 2004 to 2006 and remaining on the board since 1984.
 He has also been a member of the ethics committee at UCLA Medical Center since the 1980s.
 He actively participates in interfaith dialogue as co-chair of the Priest-Rabbi Dialogue and previously served as chair of the board of directors for the Academy of Judaic, Christian, and Islamic Studies.

-Rabbi Dorff is a prolific writer, having authored or co-authored over 30 books and published more than 200 articles on Jewish theology, law, and ethics.
+Rabbi Dorff is a prolific writer who wrote over 200 articles and 15 books, and edited or co-edited another 14 books on Jewish theology, law, and ethics.

 Rabbi Dorff's publications include over 200 articles on Jewish thought, law, and ethics, together with eleven books that he has written and an additional fourteen books that he has edited or co-edited on those topics, including the following: